benbrastmckie/ModalHistory/README.md

 Readings for each week will be arranged chronologically where primary readings will be in **bold**.

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
-Add a star to this repository so that I can see who is taking the course.
+Add a star to this repository so that I can see who is taking the course for credit.

 Each week will have a file for notes which I will populate in advance of each class.
 Presenters for each week will be asked to contribute to revising these notes to include their presentation topics.